Quick Booking: +91-85952 56696

 Ancient Relics on the entry of the temple (Picture by Unnati Sharma)

-Pita Maheshwar is located in Sheetla street of Varanasi.
-One can reach here on foot from chowk or Scindia Ghat.
-If you will approach the temple from the Ghat ask locals about the Siddheshwari Devi temple, from Siddheshwari move forward in the same lane and you will find a narrow street on your left side with a bell on the entrance.
-Enter the street and follow the path it will lead you to the temple.
+Pita Maheshwar is located on Sheetla Street in Varanasi.
+You can reach it on foot from Chowk or Scindia Ghat.
+If approaching from the ghat, ask locals for directions to Siddheshwari Devi Temple.
+From there, continue along the same lane until you find a narrow street with a bell on the entrance on your left side.
+Enter this street and follow the path to reach the temple.

 What to See/Nearby Places